 Open to all students with an interest in computers and computer related topics.
 The club has an informal atmosphere and addresses topics of interest including tutorial sessions, field trips, career discussions and game playing.

-Open to all students and majors who are enthusiasts of both writing and literature (including but not limited ot fiction, poetry and non-fiction).
+Open to all students and majors who are enthusiasts of both writing and literature (including but not limited to fiction, poetry and non-fiction).
 We hold events dedicated or focused on appreciating all forms of literature.
-We welcome new members and new ideas. *English Pros(e) stands for both English "Pros" (or scholars) and English "Prose" (the ordinary form of written or spoken language).
+We welcome new members and new ideas. *English Pros(e) stands for both English 'Pros' (or scholars) and English 'Prose' (the ordinary form of written or spoken language).

 Apply our knowledge of Engineering to the local community.
 We can help the Ambrose and local community advance our understanding of life.